ATLANTA WORKERS' COMP ATTORNEYS

 - Making sure the Georgia State Board of Workers’ Compensation has jurisdiction

 - Accessing records of the victim’s wages

-Once you have reported your injury you must also see a doctor that is provided by your employer’s insurance.
+Once you have reported your injury, you must see a doctor who is provided by your employer’s insurance.
 One way your employer can do this is to post a panel of at least six physicians that you may choose from.
-A lawyer can help you pick the right one, and if your claim is denied can help you find a doctor that can offer you a second opinion for your appeal.
+A lawyer can help you pick the right one, and if your claim is denied, they can help you find a doctor who can offer you a second opinion for your appeal.

 Options if You Were Denied a Claim

 There’s no guarantee that your claim goes through.
 Perhaps the insurance company decides that there isn’t enough evidence that the injury was caused by an accident in the office or that it was the result of a preexisting condition.
 Our Atlanta workers’ compensation attorneys have seen employers use a wide range of tactics to try to undermine the workers’ compensation claims of our clients.
 Some examples include: